Stoulton: History

 The name "Stoulton" means 'Stool farm/settlement'.
 Stoulton was recorded in the Domesday Book of 1086 as Stoltun.
 Stoulton was "Stoltun" in the 9th and 11th centuries, "Stulton" in the 15th century and "Stowton" in the 17th century.
-On the 25th of March 1885 Cookes Holme was transferred to the parish of Norton-juxta-Kempsey.
-The transferred area contained 1 house in 1891.
+On 25 March 1885 Cookes Holme was transferred to the parish of Norton-juxta-Kempsey.
+The transferred area contained one house in 1891.